shawes/Mesh3D/README.md

 --width n   The number to subdivide the rectangular mesh's width.

---dim XYZ   The order of the axis (it assumes XYZ)
+--dim XYZ   The order of the axis (it assumes WLH)

 PARAMETERS